Program for Post-Graduate Trainees: Future Academic Clinician-Educators

 - Broaden their own community of clinician-educators within medical education

-- A BRIEF BIOSKETCH.
+1. A BRIEF BIOSKETCH.
 There are 3 fields available in the online application that will make up your one-page bio-sketch (3300 characters max).
-In the Education and Professional Experience section include your PG year of training as of December 2020, expected graduation date from post-graduate training (residency or fellowship), previous health science education experience (teacher, preceptor, course/curriculum designer).
-In the Scholarly Interest section include future academic goals, and in Personal Background provide any brief personal information you would like to share.
+In the Education and Professional Experience section include your PG year of training as of December 2023, expected graduation date from post-graduate training (residency or fellowship), previous health science education experience (teacher, preceptor, course/curriculum designer).
+In the Scholarly Interest section include future academic goals, and in Personal Background provide any brief personal information you would like to share with your fellow scholars in the program.

-- AN EDUCATIONAL PROJECT (3300 characters max).
+2. AN EDUCATIONAL PROJECT (3300 characters max).
 This will be the concrete vehicle to support your learning & application of new concepts.
-The project fields in the application have been divided into 5 sections - answer all the questions as they apply to your project.
+The project fields in the application have been divided into 5 sections.
+You will be asked to answer all the questions as they apply to your project: 1) Focus of Project.
+2) Education Issue, 3) Positive Impact on education/enhanced learning/and-or patient care, 4) Supporting Literature, 5) Project Evaluation.